-If there is a cyclone or severe tropical storm, you may not be able to leave the area: flights in and out could be delayed or suspended, and may fill quickly.
+If there is a cyclone or severe tropical storm, you may not be able to leave the area.
+Flights in and out could be delayed, suspended, or fill quickly.
 Access to sea ports could also be affected.
-In some areas, adequate shelter from a severe cyclone may not be available for all those who stay.
+Adequate shelter from a severe cyclone may not be available.

 Stay up-to-date on weather conditions and forecasts, cyclone watches and warnings throughout your stay in the Cook Islands.
 Monitor: